magnus-leksell/zen-quote/README.md

     npm run start

-This starts the server on port 3000.
+This starts the server, default on port 3000.
 Use a web browser and go to http://localhost:3000/ and enjoy.
 Another way to start it is `npm run devstart`.

 ## Web application